 In order to accomplish this trick with regular WordPress, you’d need to find and install a plugin.

 Having this functionality built right in to Rainmaker is amazing.
-There’s currently 6 or 7 beautiful landing page templates to choose from, and they’ll be adding more in the near future.
+There’s currently a great selection of beautiful landing page templates to choose from, and they often add new templates.

 The landing page features are not as fleshed out as Optimize Press or Lead Pages, and the templates are going to look different than the theme you choose for your site, but the basics are definitely there to build beautiful opt-in and landing pages.